chernovsergey/term2-research/README.md

 ## How to extend benhmarking set
 You havе to provide just another method of class ```Benchmark``` which is placed in ```src/bench/benchmarking.py``` with name ```__show_smth_you_want(self)```.
 This method will be started automatically with another tests after peak extraction.

+## Available benchmarks for now
+* Peak length distribution
+* Number of DRs
+* Consistency diagrams(Venn and scatterplots)

+## FAQ
+* How many tools will be compared after start?
+    - As many as you described in the configuration file.
+If you want to compare just a subset of tools, you may comment out the rest